-SiteGround’s Cloud and Shared hosting options comes with daily backup, so you won’t have to worry about starting from scratch due to loss of data.
+SiteGround’s Cloud and shared hosting options come with daily backup, so you won’t have to worry about starting from scratch due to loss of data.

 The daily backups are done automatically, so we can go along our business without having to spend time backing up the data ourselves.

-With the Shared Hosting option, you’ll enjoy data backup for the past 30 days.
-If you want to revert to a change you made 23 days ago, you can easily do so within a few minutes via cPanel.
+With their shared hosting, you’ll enjoy data backup for the past 30 days.
+If you want to revert to a change you made 23 days ago, you can easily do so within a few minutes via Site Tools.

 Backing up data from a cloud hosting account is considerably more difficult, with many web hosts completely foregoing the service.
 SiteGround bravely offers account-rewind up to 7 days.
 To us, that’s pretty damn impressive!

-The daily backups are can be used an option for disaster recovery as well, and the restoring process is absolutely free of charge!
+The daily backups can be used as an option for disaster recovery as well, and the restoring process is absolutely free of charge!

 If you submit a ticket, they’ll help you sort things out and your site should be restored within 15 minutes if there are no drastic complications.

 We don’t like change.

 As a matter of fact, I find that most people don’t deal well with change.